kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_05_ladder_to_stars.md

 He needs to know: **Don't stop when you finish.
 Help her reach her peak too!**

----

-### New Words You'll Know
+## New Words You'll Know

-**Arousal** — The body and mind getting ready for intimacy.
+**Arousal**: The body and mind getting ready for intimacy.

-**Foreplay** — The warm-up activities before penetration (kissing, touching, teasing).
+**Foreplay**: The warm-up activities before penetration (kissing, touching, teasing).

-**Orgasm / Climax** — The peak moment of pleasure and release.
+**Orgasm / Climax**: The peak moment of pleasure and release.

-**Tension** — The building sensation before orgasm (like a rubber band stretching).
+**Tension**: The building sensation before orgasm (like a rubber band stretching).

-**Release** — The letting go after the peak (rubber band snaps back, relaxation floods in).
+**Release**: The letting go after the peak (rubber band snaps back, relaxation floods in).

----

-### Something to Think About
+## Something to Think About

-Think about recent intimate moments:

-*Was I given enough time to climb the ladder?*

-*Was my "magic button" touched?*

-*Was I relaxed, or was my mind busy?*
+Think about recent intimate moments: Was I given enough time to climb the ladder?
+Was my "magic button" touched?
+Was I relaxed, or was my mind busy?
 The answers reveal a lot about why pleasure may be missing.

----

-### Coming Up Next...
+## Coming Up Next

-So now you know:
-- The magic button exists (Chapter 4)
-- Arousal takes time and orgasm is the peak (this chapter)

-But here's a troubling statistic:

-**87% of husbands finish during sex.**

-**Only 49% of wives do.**
+So now you know: The magic button exists (Chapter 4) and arousal takes time and orgasm is the peak (this chapter).
+But here's a troubling statistic: 87% of husbands finish during sex.
+Only 49% of wives do.
 That's almost HALF the women not reaching the peak!
 In Chapter 6, we'll explore **"The Orgasm Gap"** — why this happens, and how to fix it.
 Prepare to feel validated.
 You're not broken.
 The METHOD is broken. 📊

----

 ## Quiz